DoTheEvo/NAS-MergerFS-SnapRAID/readme.md

-  * Shows, music, audiobooks,... benefit from this approach as just having some of the files of a season, or audiobook or an album is the same as not having them at all.
+  * Shows, music, audiobooks,... benefit from this approach as just having some of the files of a season, or audiobook or an album is the same as not having it at all.
   * Photos, documents,.. here this approach might be worse, as a disk failure loses you entire year of photos or an entire vacation because photos were in a directory titled *"2019"* and *"Vacation Iceland"*.
 Which might